RayHollister/jaxplays/wiki/theatres/ABET_-_All_Beaches_Experimental_Theatre.md

     Instagram: 	abettheatre
     LinkedIn:
     Phone: 	1-904-249-7177
+External_links:
+  ABET will have a new name and new venue next season: https://web.archive.org/web/20220520010759/https://www.jacksonville.com/story/entertainment/2018/05/05/abet-will-have-new-name-and-new-venue-next-season/12303807007/
 ---
 All Beaches Experimental Theatre, also known as ABET, is a not-for-profit theatre located in the Jacksonville, Florida area.
 ABET is registered with the State of Florida as a tax-exempt charitable organization and is committed to bringing the excitement of live theatre to diverse audiences through an emphasis on new and original plays, neglected classics, and developing new talent.